Abraham21/personal-blog/content/pages/about.md

 slug: about
 draft: false
 ---
 Hello, I am Abraham Yepremian and I am a tech entrepreneur in Southern California.
-I am currently working on my company [BlockMotive](https://blockmotive.com/), which aims to innovate in the blockchain and NFT space.
+I am currently working on my company [BlockMotive](https://blockmotive.com/), which aims to innovate with web3 technology and NFTs in particular.
 Previously, I worked as a Software Engineer at Disney where I built guest experiences technology for Disneyland, Walt Disney World, and Disneyland Paris.

 ![Graduation Photo](/media/grad.jpg)